Kgirthofer/ecs_image_scanner_terraform/README.md

 ## Usage

+Make sure your new and old repos are set up to take advatage of ECS image scanning - I've incliuded an example repo in repo.tf

 Download the most recent version of boto3 - at the time of creating this the most recent version is 1.10.16.
 You need to do this because boto3 on lambda doesn't have ECR's new scanning capabilities.
 ```console